chidhvilaskacham/ultimate-cicd/spring-boot-app/readme.md

 http://localhost:8080
 This will load the application running locally on port 8080.

-Run the Application with Docker (Recommended)
+## Run the Application with Docker
 Running the application with Docker is the preferred method as it isolates the environment and ensures consistency across different systems.

 Step 1: Build the Docker Image